The North Face Ultra 110 GTX

 - Solid construction with good protection all around the foot.

 - We really like the upgraded outsole from the previous Ultra 109.
 It’s gripper and isn’t wearing down nearly as quickly.

 - Excellent value at $120.
 Most of the Gore-Tex competition is at least $20 more.

 What We Don’t

 - Waterproof design and thick upper material makes it run warm in the summer (and The North Face doesn’t make a non-waterproof version).

-- Fairly heavy for a trail-running-inspired hiking shoe.
-It’s nearly 5 ounces heavier than the popular Salomon X Ultra 3.
+- Fairly heavy for a trail running-inspired hiking shoe.
+For comparison, it’s 3 ounces heavier than the popular Salomon X Ultra 3.

 - Some users have reported issues with the eyelets giving out over time.